Power of Attorney

 How Does a Power of Attorney Work?

 A power of attorney involves the person who creates the document (the principal) and the agent or “attorney-in-fact”.
-The POA will be used when the principal cannot sign necessary documents if the principal is temporarily or permanently falls ill or cannot sign due to a temporary or permanent disability.
+The POA will be used when the principal cannot sign necessary documents if the principal temporarily or permanently falls ill or cannot sign due to a temporary or permanent disability.

-How To Give Someone Power of Attorney
+Someone Power of Attorney

 If you want a loved one to handle your financial or medical affairs, the first step is to speak with a power of attorney lawyer in Roseville and learn how to establish this crucial part of your estate plan.
 No matter the extent of control you wish to grant someone over your life, a skilled estate planning attorney can help you establish these critically important levels of legal authority over your life.